shielings/waltonpedia/README.md

 `July 2023` Assess impact formally and see if the service is worth continuing

-`Later` Provide content for neurology medical students, consultants and also junior doctors at referring hospitals.
+`Later` Provide content for medical students, consultants and also junior doctors at referring hospitals.

 ## Technical details